Auto Accident Injuries

 The forces involved in auto accidents can cause a wide range of traumatic injuries, and drivers and passengers who have been injured will often face long and difficult roads to recovery.
 Under Florida’s “no-fault” insurance law, all accident victims can recover at least a portion of their medical bills and lost wages under their own personal injury protection (PIP) policies, and those who have suffered serious and permanent injuries can seek full financial compensation from the negligent drivers who are responsible for the harm they have endured.
 Road and vehicle defects can support claims for financial compensation as well; and, to make sure you recover the full compensation you and your family deserve, it is important that you speak with a Florida auto accident attorney as soon as possible.

-Our firm is comprised of experienced Florida auto accident lawyers who have recovered millions of dollars in compensation for individuals who have suffered serious auto accident injuries.
+Our firm is comprised of experienced Florida car accident lawyers who have recovered millions of dollars in compensation for individuals who have suffered serious auto accident injuries.
 While most of our cases result in insurance settlements, we do not hesitate to take the insurance companies to court, and we have a proven record of success at trial.
 The long-term effects of traumatic injuries can be far greater than most people realize.
 Our legal team can help you understand the true cost of your accident-related injuries, and we can help you avoid settling too soon for less than you deserve.

 Serious and Permanent Injuries From Vehicle Collisions